ljpilot33/Challenge-2/README.md

                     }
                     i += 1
             # 2. Ask customer to input menu item number
+            menu_selection = input("Type menu number: ")

+# Assuming menu_items is a dictionary containing the menu items and their corresponding numbers
+menu_selection = input("Type menu number: ")

             # 3. Check if the customer typed a number
+if menu_selection.isdigit():
+                menu_selection = int(menu_selection)
+            # The isdigit() method checks if the input is a number.
+                # If it is not an integer, we convert it to an integer and
+                # check if it exists in the menu_items dictionary.

+                # Convert the input to an integer
+                menu_selection = int(menu_selection)

+            # 4. Check if the menu selection is in the menu items
+                if menu_selection in menu_items.keys():

+ # Proceed with the order process
+                    item_name = menu_items[menu_selection]["Item name"]
+                    print(f"You selected {item_name}.")
+                else:
+                # Tell the customer that their input isn't valid
+                    print("Sorry, that number isn't an option.")

+                # Store the item name as a variable
+                    item_name = input("Enter the name of the item you want to purchase: ")

+                    # Assuming you have the item name stored in a variable called item_name
+                    # Ask the customer for the quantity of the menu item
+quantity = input(f"What quantity of {item_name} would you like?
+(This will default to 1 if not entered) ")

+                    # Check if the quantity is a number
+if not quantity.isdigit():
+    quantity = 1  # Default to 1 if the input is not a valid number
+else:
+    quantity = int(quantity)  # Convert the input to an integer

+                    # Check if the quantity is a number, default to 1 if not

+                    # Add the item name, price, and quantity to the order list

+                    # Tell the customer that their input isn't valid

+                # Tell the customer they didn't select a menu option

+                    # Proceed with the order process
+                item_name = menu_items[menu_selection]["Item name"]
+                print(f"You selected {item_name}.")
+else:
+                # Tell the customer that their input isn't valid
+                print("Sorry, that number isn't an option.")

+## If the input is valid, you can proceed with the ordering process; otherwise, you inform the customer that their selection is invalid.

                 # Convert the menu selection to an integer